KeinePixelNET/keinepixel-lobby/README.md

 - org.projectlombok:lombok:1.18.32 -> https://github.com/projectlombok/lombok

 # Thank you's
 An extra big thank you goes to the people listed below.
-These people made the project possible for me (KeinePixel) and I'm glad they did. **Thank you! <3**
+These people made the KeinePixel project possible for me and I'm glad they did. **Thank you! <3**

 - [@sxbide](https://github.com/sxbide)
 - [@Waischbrot](https://github.com/waischbrot)